leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

    from official documentation).
-Salt Cloud might be a nice tool for more simple use cases, e.g. to launch several nodes outside of VPC, no Elastic Load Balancer and no AutoScale groups, however we decided we will use different solutions more suited for our needs.
+Salt Cloud might be a nice tool for more simple use cases, e.g. to launch several nodes outside of VPC, no Elastic Load Balancer and no AutoScale groups, however we decided we will use different solutions more suited for our needs.G

 ## What worked best for us ##

  - **AWS CloudFormation**
-   TBD

    [AWS CloudFormation] [28]
  - **Roles based configuration**
    TBD